+86-159 9860 6917

 How does a strip drain work?

-Collection of Water: The strip drain consists of a narrow trench filled with coarse gravel and a perforated pipe or geocomposite drain material at the bottom.
-Surface or subsurface water enters the trench through the gravel, which acts as a filter, preventing debris from entering the drainage system.
+- Collection of Water: The strip drain consists of a narrow trench filled with coarse gravel and a perforated pipe or geocomposite drain at the bottom.
+Surface or subsurface water enters through the gravel, which filters out debris.

-Water Percolation: As water seeps into the trench, it percolates downwards through the gravel and enters the perforated pipe or geocomposite drain.
-The design allows for efficient water collection from a wide area and directs it into the drain.
+- Water Percolation: Water seeps through the gravel and enters the perforated pipe or geocomposite drain, allowing efficient collection over a wide area.

-Transportation of Water: The perforated pipe or geocomposite drain channels the collected water away from the area.
-The pipe is typically sloped to ensure gravity-driven flow, moving water toward a designated outlet, such as a storm drain, retention pond, or other drainage systems.
+- Transportation of Water: The perforated pipe or geocomposite drain channels collected water away from the area.
+Pipes are sloped for gravity-driven flow toward a designated outlet (storm drain, retention pond, etc.).

-Discharge of Water: Once the water reaches the end of the strip drain, it is discharged into an appropriate drainage system or allowed to disperse in a controlled manner, reducing the risk of water pooling and erosion.
+- Discharge of Water: Water exits the strip drain safely into a drainage system or disperses in a controlled manner, preventing pooling and erosion.

-• Efficient Drainage: Strip drains effectively remove excess water, preventing waterlogging and associated problems such as soil erosion, structural damage, and plant root rot.
+- Efficient Drainage: Prevents waterlogging, soil erosion, structural damage, and plant root rot.

 Why is a strip drain suitable for driveways?